-North Brunswick is a decidedly white-collar town, with fully 85.11% of the workforce employed in white-collar jobs, well above the national average.
-Overall, North Brunswick is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in North Brunswick who work in office and administrative support (14.89%), management occupations (11.41%), and sales jobs (10.70%).
+North Brunswick is a decidedly white-collar town, with fully 85.09% of the workforce employed in white-collar jobs, well above the national average.
+Overall, North Brunswick is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in North Brunswick who work in management occupations (14.09%), office and administrative support (12.38%), and computer science and math (8.21%).

 Also of interest is that North Brunswick has more people living here who work in computers and math than 95% of the places in the US.

-The education level of North Brunswick ranks among the highest in the nation.
-Of the 25-and-older adult population in North Brunswick, 44.83% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+North Brunswick is one of the most well-educated cities in the nation.
+48.39% of adults in North Brunswick have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The most common language spoken in North Brunswick is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Langs. of India.